maxwelliverson/agate/README.md

 functions are specifically meant to be on the fast path).

 All these issues and more are solved however by use of message passing.
 Imagine we have a thread of execution that has a non-blocking message queue attached to it.
-This thread hold unique ownership over the command buffer pool, and is the only thread that calls command buffer API functions directly.
+This thread holds unique ownership over the command buffer pool, and is the only thread that calls command buffer API functions directly.
 Consumers send messages to the thread to request a command buffer, forward commands with a reference to the command buffer in question, and then queue said command buffer for execution.
 In this scenario,